BYUHPC/sci-comp-course/project/phase1.md

 ## Submission

-Submit your `wave_solve.cpp` and any associated headers on [Canvas](https://byu.instructure.com/courses/21221/assignments/810940).
+Submit your `wavesolve.cpp` and any associated headers on [Canvas](https://byu.instructure.com/courses/21221/assignments/810940).